Nike tells U.S. Supreme Court: Enough, Already

-WASHINGTON, Nov 7 (Reuters) - Nike Inc urged the U.S. Supreme Court on Wednesday to make a lawsuit by a smaller rival go away with one big swoosh.
+WASHINGTON (Reuters) - Nike Inc (NKE.N) urged the U.S. Supreme Court on Wednesday to make a lawsuit by a smaller rival go away with one big swoosh.

 Several justices appeared sympathetic to the sporting goods maker’s argument to stop Already LLC from challenging its trademark covering a top-selling pair of sneakers, after Nike had agreed to drop its own lawsuit accusing that company of making illegal copies.

-The case may be especially significant to companies such as Nike rival Adidas SE and luxury goods makers Coach Inc and LVMH Moet Hennessy Louis Vuitton SA, which generate substantial revenue and customer goodwill from products with recognizable trademarks and often sue to fend off imitators.
+The case may be especially significant to companies such as Nike rival Adidas SE (ADSGn.DE) and luxury goods makers Coach Inc (COH.N) and LVMH Moet Hennessy Louis Vuitton SA (LVMH.PA), which generate substantial revenue and customer goodwill from products with recognizable trademarks and often sue to fend off imitators.

 A loss for Nike could make companies more hesitant to file trademark lawsuits, given the lessened incentive for alleged infringers to drop or settle counterclaims.